Ringo Starr Professed His Love for Taylor Swift Because She’s the ‘Only One’ Doing This

-“‘Rain’ is great, because the drums are weird on “Rain,” and I felt I only played like that on “Rain,” he said.
+“‘Rain’ is great, because the drums are weird on ‘Rain,’ and I felt I only played like that on ‘Rain,’ Starr explained.
 “Then I went back to playing like I play.
 It was faster … no one else knows, they just say, ‘Oh, they’re playing that.’
 But to me the drums, I felt, had another quality.
 I’ve never played like that since.”

-Taylor Swift is the ‘only’ artist that Starr says is on the right track
+Taylor Swift is the ‘only’ artist who Starr says is on the right track

-Of all the artists on his playlist, which included Bob Dylan, Miley Cyrus, Little Richard, Black Eyed Peas, and Elvis Presley, Starr says only one has shown they’re going to endure.
-They’re that good.
+Of all the artists on his playlist which included Bob Dylan, Miley Cyrus, Little Richard, Black Eyed Peas, and Elvis Presley, Starr says only one has shown they’re going to endure.
+Because they’re that good.
 It’s clear the drummer isn’t trying to be picky or stuffy; he just knows how difficult it is to last in the music business.

-“There’s a lot of good bands out there, but nobody’s doing anything,” he told Esquire last month.
+“There’s a lot of good bands out there, but nobody’s doing anything,” he told Esquire.
 “A lot of people are on that stepping stone to a bigger career, it’s got to be a downer for them.
 It’s really tough.
 Taylor Swift is the only one who’s doing well.
 She likes to play by herself.
 I love her.”